 Is income from a separate property asset considered separate or community property?

-Community income are funds derived from community property assets such as the sale of a family home, income from a rental property of business profits.
+Community income are funds derived from community property assets such as the sale of a family home, income from a rental property or business profits.

 It can also include salaries, wages, or other income that you or your spouse earn during your marriage while you are living in a community property state.

-Separate income are funds that are generated from separate property that is owned only by one spouse.
+Separate income includes funds that are generated from separate property that is owned only by one spouse.

 Separate property is defined as property that you or your spouse owned separately before your marriage or money that was earned while living in a non-community property state.
 It can also include property that you or your spouse inherited or received as a gift during your marriage.

 Property that you or your spouse bought or exchanged with separate funds or was converted from community property to separate property under applicable state laws also qualifies as separate property.